sunyuding/cloud-university/aws/route53.md

 # Amazon Route 53
+Amazon Route 53 is a highly available and scalable cloud DNS web service that is designed to give developers and businesses an extremely reliable and cost-effective way to route end users to Internet applications.

 - Route53 also has 100% uptime SLA, Elastic Load Balancing and VPC can also provide a level of resilience if required

 Routing Policy: